HyperTag/documentation/src/content/cloud-destinations/drift.md

 ### MetaRouter Side

-With that `Embed Id` in hand, jump right to your MetaRouter dashboard and add Drift as a destination to client-side source.
+With that Embed ID in hand, jump right to your MetaRouter dashboard and add Drift as a destination to client-side source.

-Give your connection a unique name enter your `Embed Id` as seen below:
+Give your connection a unique name enter your Embed ID as seen below:

 ![drift3](/images/drift3v2.png)

-Now, just click **Save** to activate your pipeline.
+Now, just click Save to activate your pipeline.

 With that, you're all set!
 Get ready for insights.